CompuTec/computec-docs/processforce_versioned_docs/version-2.0/user-guide/plant-maintenance/plant-maintenance-mobile.md

 ### Prerequisites

+    1. The minimum Android version required for the Plant Maintenance Mobile Application is Android is **5.0**.

-    1. MI360 (CompuTec AppEngine plugin) has to be installed and available on the CompuTec AppEngine host.
+    2. MI360 (CompuTec AppEngine plugin) has to be installed and available on the CompuTec AppEngine host.

-    2. Mobile devices and servers have to be in the same Wi-Fi network.
+    3. Mobile devices and servers have to be in the same Wi-Fi network.

 ### Installation